 This list is not complete, but offers many of the common symptoms I hear during the initial calls from parents.
 Contact me today for clarity about what is normal for your child’s age and stage.
 Phone consults are always free.

-Boys vs Girls
+Boys vs Girls – a few considerations

 When difficulties at school or home surface, many parents of boys wonder about ADHD, because boys’ behaviors are often externalized.
 We see them, we hear them and we try to figure out what to do with them.
 How do you know when boys really are “just being boys” or when to seek help?
 On the other side, your son may be soft, sensitive and easily rattled, easily victimized or easily defeated.
 Anxiety and depression are very real even at a young age, Find out how to help your son build resilience and self control.